ardanlabs/gotraining/reading/design_guidelines.md

 * Don't use an interface for the sake of using an interface.

+* Don't use an interface to generalize an algorithm.

 * Unless the user needs to provide an implementation or you have multiple implementations, question.

 * Don’t export any interface unless your user needs it.
 This includes interfaces for internal testing.
 Users can declare their own interfaces.